-William D. Mason Cuyahoga County Prosecutor James A. Gutierrez, Assistant The Justice Center, 8th Floor 1200 Ontario Street Cleveland, Ohio 44113 [Cite as State v.
-Crosswhite, 2008-Ohio-1816.]
+[Cite as State v.
+Crosswhite, 2008-Ohio-3364.]
 ANTHONY O. CALABRESE, JR., P.J.:

-{¶ 1} Appellant-defendant, Donald Crosswhite, appeals the decision of the lower court.
-Having reviewed the arguments of the parties and the pertinent law, we hereby affirm the lower court.
+{¶ 1} Defendant-appellant Donald Crosswhite appeals the decision of the lower court.
+Having reviewed the arguments of the parties and the pertinent law, we hereby affirm in part, reverse in part, and remand to the lower court.

-- {¶2} This case involves charges stemming from a previous theft ring.
-According to the case, the Cuyahoga County Grand Jury indicted Crosswhite in two separate cases.
+- This case involves charges stemming from a previous theft ring.
+The Cuyahoga County Grand Jury indicted Crosswhite in two separate cases.
 In the first case, on September 12, 2004, the Grand Jury indicted Crosswhite on one count of engaging in a pattern of corrupt activity, 16 counts of tampering with governmental records, ten counts of unauthorized access to a computer, three counts of possession of criminal tools, two counts of securing records by deception, two counts of theft, two counts of identity theft, and 59 counts of forgery.
 In the second case, on November 18, 2004, the Grand Jury indicted Crosswhite on one count of identity theft, four counts of forgery, four counts of uttering, and one count of theft. - {¶ 3} At his arraignment, Crosswhite pled not guilty.
 After several pretrials were held, the matter proceeded to trial, with Crosswhite waiving his right to a jury.
 On March 3, 2005, after three days of trial, and after the state had examined its fifth witness, Crosswhite pled no contest to the indictments.
 On March 25, 2005, the trial court sentenced Crosswhite to a prison term of eight years in Case No. CR-454733 and 18 months in Case No. CR-458947, apparently with concurrent service.

-- [¶ 4] Both cases were remanded for clarification, at which time the court also nolled count 89 (forgery) in Case No. CR-454733.
+- [¶ 4] Both cases were remanded for clarification, at which time the court also nolled Count 89 (forgery) in Case No. CR-454733.
 The cases were appealed to this court.
 This court reversed and remanded, and rendered the guilty plea invalid due to the trial court's failure to provide postrelease control notification before accepting appellant's no contest pleas.
 State v.
 Crosswhite, Cuyahoga App.
 Nos.
 86345 and 86346, 2006-Ohio-1081. - {¶ 5} After remand, appellant again proceeded to trial on Case No. CR-454733.
 Appellant alleges that the parties, including appellant's own attorney, erroneously proceeded as if he was once again facing trial on all 95 counts.
 However, appellee argues that appellant was, indeed, actually facing all 95 counts again, because the guilty plea had been rendered invalid.
-Appellant further argues that the unauthorized use counts, which had been found by the court to be first degree misdemeanors, were now being treated by all parties as fifth degree felonies. - {¶ 6} During the second trial of Case No. CR-454733, appellant once again entered no contest pleas.
+Appellant further argues that the unauthorized use counts, which had been found by the court to be first degree misdemeanors, were now being improperly treated by all parties as fifth degree felonies. - {¶ 6} During the second trial of Case No. CR-454733, appellant once again entered no contest pleas.
 Appellant stated that he was under the impression that the charges pending in Case No. CR-458947 should never have been brought against him because they were allegedly nolled as part of the plea agreement in Case No. CR-438480. - {¶ 7} Appellant asserts that no one explained to him that the pretrial nolle in Case No. CR-438480 had been without prejudice.
 In addition, appellant alleges that everyone failed to notice that he would enter pleas not only to those previously nolled charges, but also to those nolled after jeopardy attached in the first trial in Case No. CR-454733.
-However, appellee argues that the guilty plea in the first trial was ruled invalid and, therefore, the nolled counts in the first trial were no longer nolled and appellant could be charged again for the same counts.
+However, appellee argues that the guilty plea in the first trial was ruled invalid, and, therefore, the nolled counts in the first trial were no longer nolled, and appellant could be charged again for the same counts.